cjsheets/sheets.ch-v1/content/home/about.md

 Facebook and LinkedIn are the best ways to keep track of what I'm up to today.

-If you'd like to touch base feel free to drop me an email: < chad at cjsheets dot com >
+If you'd like to touch base feel free to drop me an email: &lt; chad at cjsheets dot com >

 [PPA](https://launchpad.net/~cjsheets)
 [Facebook](http://www.facebook.com/chad.sheets)